-The syndicate's underwriters calculate premiums for risks written based on a range of criteria tailored specifically to each individual facility.
+The host syndicates' underwriters calculate premiums for risks written based on a range of criteria tailored specifically to each individual risk.
 These factors include but are not limited to the financial exposure, loss history, risk characteristics, limits, deductibles, terms and conditions and acquisition expenses.

-The syndicate also recognises that insurance events are, by their nature, random, and the actual number and size of events during any one year may vary from those estimated using established statistical techniques.
+The host also recognises that insurance events are, by their nature, random, and the actual number and size of events during any one year may vary from those estimated using established statistical techniques.

-To address this, the syndicate sets out the exposure that it is prepared to accept in certain territories to a range of events such as natural catastrophes and specific scenarios which may result in large industry losses.
+To address this, the host sets out the exposure that it is prepared to accept in certain territories to a range of events such as natural catastrophes and specific scenarios which may result in large industry losses.
 This is monitored through regular calculation of RDS ('Realistic Disaster Scenarios').
 The aggregate position is monitored at the time of underwriting a risk, and reports are regularly produced to highlight the key aggregations to which the syndicate is exposed.

-The syndicate uses a number of modelling tools to monitor its exposures against the agreed risk appetite set and to simulate catastrophe losses.
+The managing agent uses a number of modelling tools to monitor its exposures against the agreed risk appetite set and to simulate catastrophe losses in order to measure the effectiveness of the syndicate's reinsurance programmes.
 Stress and scenario tests are also run using these models.
 The range of scenarios considered includes natural catastrophe, cyber, marine, liability, political, terrorism and war events.

 One of the largest types of event exposure relates to natural catastrophe events such as windstorm or earthquake.
 With the increasing risk from climate change impacts the frequency and severity of natural catastrophes, the managing agent continues to monitor its exposure.
-Where possible the syndicate measures geographic accumulations and uses its knowledge of the business, historical loss behaviour and commercial catastrophe modelling software to assess the expected range of losses at different return periods.
-The key gross exposures are calculated on the basis of extreme events at a range of return periods.
+Where possible the managing agent measures geographic accumulations and uses its knowledge of the business, historical loss behaviour and commercial catastrophe modelling software to assess the expected range of losses at different return periods.
+Upon application of the reinsurance coverage purchased, the key gross and net exposures are calculated on the basis of extreme events at a range of return periods.